swapnilyavalkar/tableau-update-datasource-script/README.md

 This script operates through a sequence of steps:

 ### 1. **Initialize Connection to PostgreSQL Database**
-   - Establishes a connection to the PostgreSQL database using credentials from the `config.py` file.
+   - Establishes a connection to the PostgreSQL database.
    - Executes an SQL query to retrieve data relevant to Tableau data sources.

 ### 2. **Export Initial Data**